AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 Kisuru, one of the four Obake, take the appearance of a crane, either as a humanoid or when shapeshifted as an animal.
 A somewhat abnormal appearance, Kisuru have feathers of white and black, red crowns, large beaks and long necks, and spindly legs with talons.
 In their humanoid form they have taloned hands at their wing tips.
 They stand an average of 6 to 8 feet tall in their humanoid forms, which are typically too heavy to achieve flight in but their feathered wings still allow them to glide gracefully through the air.

 Kisuru are considered by many of Sumiriku to be soft-spoken and patient people, but they are more multifaceted than they may appear on the surface.
 Kisuru are known for being frequently religious, with many cultural ceremonies to recognise the passage of time and the development of one's life.
 This religiosity leads some to take up a pacifist life, though others follow this belief to become noble samurai.
 Like their Kitsune cousins, the Kisuru have an appreciation for artistry, but they tend to prefer individual, personal works such as painting, poetry, and origami, a specific interest of the deity Ochiwa-sama.
 Before the outbreak of the war, Kisuru were known to have a strong connection to the imperial government.
-Kisuru can be found typically in the northern, colder climates of Sumiriku, like their crane relatives, but their shape-shifting wings let them take further journeys than most of the other species of Sumiriku.
+Kisuru can be found typically in the southern, colder climates of Sumiriku, like their crane relatives, but their shape-shifting wings let them take further journeys than most of the other species of Sumiriku.

 The deity Ochiwa-sama is a Kisuru, and the God of Mourning.